We are very excited to present the 20 early-stage companies that will make up the first ever Tech Nation Fintech programme cohort.

-Airtime Rewards, Akoni, AltFi Data, Coinfirm, CoInvestor, CreditLadder, Delio, Enforcd, Fiskl, Float, Funding Options, LOQBOX, Maxatta, MishiPay, SteelEye, Sustainably, Tail Offers, TAINA Technology, Thyngs, TransFICC. 🎉
+Airtime Rewards, Akoni, AltFi Data (rebranded to Brismo in Nov 2018), Coinfirm, CoInvestor, CreditLadder, Delio, Enforcd, Fiskl, Float, Funding Options, LOQBOX, Maxatta, MishiPay, SteelEye, Sustainably, Tail Offers, TAINA Technology, Thyngs, TransFICC. 🎉

 Richard Theo, CEO, Wealthify and one of the judges for the Fintech programme, said of the cohort:

 “The applications to the Tech Nation Fintech programme where quite fantastic but the six million dollar question is whether there’s a future unicorn lurking within the 20 companies.
 Given the great range of ideas, the strengths of the teams and the support they can now get – there’s a really good chance that there’s one in there.”

 The variety and excellence of the selected companies is testimony to the strength and vigorous growth of the UK’s fintech sector, which last year saw £2 billion raised by fintech firms in the UK, double the amount raised in each of the previous three years.

 While London is the fintech capital of the world, we’re delighted that seven of the 20 companies are based outside London, with their offices in Norwich, Edinburgh (2), Cardiff, Canterbury, Manchester and Bristol.